entrptaher/playground-puppeteer-xvfb/readme.md

+PS: Check https://github.com/entrptaher/puppeteer-xvfb/tree/direct-script For running script directly instead of PM2 and/or Docker.

 # Overview
 Assuming we are going to use digitalocean for hosting, we will install a one click app, it should be either Docker or NodeJS.
 That way we don't have to worry about installing them manually.